openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/Installation.rst.txt

         #.
 Extract ``/groovy-2.4.12/lib/groovy*.jar`` to ``/runtime/lib/ext/``.
         #.
 Copy the ``/Script Examples/Groovy/HelloWorld.groovy`` script to ``/automation/jsr223/groovy/personal/``.
         #.  |core_step_9|
-        #.
-Review the Groovy helper library documentation.
         #.  |core_step_10|
         #.  |core_step_11|

+To upgrade to the latest version of the helper libraries, delete the older version and follow the installation steps.

 Community
 =========

-The Community section of the repository contains scripts and libraries contain functionality beyond what is provided in Core.
+The Community section of the repository contains scripts and libraries that contain functionality beyond what is provided in Core.
 For the scripting language(s) being used, browse the Community documentation and/or the files downloaded from the repository.
 These instructions will help guide you through process of installing or upgrading a Community package.